mdn/browser-compat-data/CONTRIBUTING.md

 The JSON data is validated against the schema using [`ajv`](http://epoberezkin.github.io/ajv/).

 ### Optional: Validate/cross-reference against web API confluence dashboard
-You can cross-reference data against the [Web API Confluence Dashboard](https://web-confluence.appspot.com/) using the `confluence` npm script.
+If the feature you're interested is a JavaScript API you can cross-reference data against the [Web API Confluence Dashboard](https://web-confluence.appspot.com/) using the `confluence` npm script.
 This script will overwrite data in your current working tree according to data from the dashboard.

 Examples: